Minnesota House Republican upset about painting in which Trump gropes a woman's crotch | City Pages

 “Art or not,” Ruud commented later, “It is free speech.”

 You can see Standing Rock 2016 in person at the Bockley Gallery through April 6.
-Denomie will be there in person to give an artist’s talk on March 7.
+Denomie will be there to give an artist’s talk on March 7.